utherp0/kneural/README.md

 Additional services will be provided for a dashboard for the system based on the state stored in the Data Grid.
 This state will be the working data and experiment results.

+# Architecture
+The system will be comprised of three main specialised components:

+(Memory) is provided by a resident instance of Infinispan/Red Hat Data Grid hosted on OCP (GridConnector) is a resident Quarkus app that provides config driven handles into the grid; these are endpoints for fetching and updating the memory components for the neurons.
+This is resident to allow the Neurons to work event driven; this is the persistence point for memory (Neurons) are event based knative non-resident Quarkus functions for performing threshold based behaviours; they are created by a trigger based on an event type, then fetch the ID based memory state via the GridConnector, perform their internal behaviour (which may result in a change to the memory).
+If the memory changes the memory is updated via the GridConnector.
+If the threshold is exceeded for the neuron (this is an internal algorithm) the Neuron will emit a
+Cloud Event

+The system uses the following standard functionality provided via knative:

+(Cloud Event/Broker) The system uses a broker which marshals and issues Cloud Events based on type.
+These events are linked to triggers for the neurons.
+The neurons themselves can emit Cloud Events back to the broker, which in turn can trigger other neurons (or self feedback)

 # Notes
 To get the u/p for access to the Infinispan by default use: